RobDBennett/labs28_documentation_template/README.md

 > Github Guids - Mastering Markdown: https://guides.github.com/features/mastering-markdown/

 ## Description
+Include a paragraph describing the project.
+Some things you should write about in your discriptions are:
+- A breif desciption of the Stakeholder Company and their goals overall.
+- A breif description of the company's goals with this project.
+- A breif description of the problem(s) your team is trying to solve/answer.
+- The final(planned) solution to the problem(s)

-Final product video for either web or ds depending on what the repo is for
+Add the final product video for either web or ds (depending on what the repo is for) here.

 ## Contributors
 ## Deployed Product
 Links to deployed end products (All Links BE, FE, DS)